projectara/greybus-spec/source/device_class.rst

 Greybus Battery Protocol Version Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus battery protocol version operation allows the AP to determine the version of this protocol to which the battery adapter complies.
+The Greybus battery protocol version operation allows the protocol handling software on both ends of a connection to negotiate the version of the battery protocol to use.

 Greybus Battery Protocol Version Request
 """"""""""""""""""""""""""""""""""""""""